sleexyz/appropreader/README.md

 - dialogic

 ##todo:
+- enable tab navigation
 - do split!
     - Implement a neighbor reconciliation (when two adjacent blocks are of the same voice, converge blocks.
     - Implement hiding voices.
+- do delete!